Taxi Fares Seoul

 Late Night Surcharge

-If you take a taxi between Midnight and 4AM there is a surcharge, 20% added to the basic fare (before 12 October the surcharge was W2880) .
+If you take a taxi between 11PM and 4AM there is a surcharge, 20% added to the basic fare.
+The basic late-night fare is W5,400.

 Fares are shown on the meter and all taxies have meters.
 When you get into the vehicle, it is a good idea to make sure that the driver has cleared the meter after the previous passenger (should show 0, then 3000* – the base fare).
 You may also want to make sure the meter is on and doesn’t continue to register ‘0’.